dinhx068/Bamazon/README.md

 * to run the manager app go to the console and run
     * node customerManager.js

+p.s.
+Be sure to navigate the console to directory with these files to run them.

 Some things to possibly add/change.

 Customer side: